Arkansas Highway 16: Sand Gap to Searcy

 Shortly after entering Cleburne County, the route turns south and crosses the upper section of Greers Ferry Lake.
 Across the lake, Highway 16 enters the City of Greers Ferry.
 It forms an overlap with Highway 92 southbound, where the routes intersect Highway 110 and Highway 336, and cross the lake again.
 At Whispering Springs, Highway 92 breaks from the concurrency; Highway 16 runs along the southwestern side of the lake, providing access to several parks and recreation areas.
 Highway 16 intersects Highway 25, which is concurrent with Highway 107.
 The three highways run northeast; Highway 107 turns north toward Eden Isle, and the two remaining routes form a concurrency with Highway 5 south of Heber Springs.
 Highway 5, Highway 16, and Highway 25 run together for 0.8 mi before Highway 5/Highway 25 turn north, with Highway 16 continuing eastward to Pangburn.

 In Pangburn, Highway 16 passes several historic homes, including the Walter Marsh House, John Shutter House, and the Austin Pangburn House before an intersection with Highway 124 (Searcy Street).
 Highway 16 turns south, passing the Churchill-Hilger House, James William Boggs House, Dr. McAdams House, and the Rufus Gray House before exiting town to the south.
 It passes the Albert Whisinant House on its way south to an intersection with Highway 305, near the Wesley Marsh House.
 Highway 16 also intersects Highway 310, which gives access to Letona to the west before entering Searcy, the county seat of White County, on the edge of the Central Arkansas region.

 Highway 16 enters Searcy from the north, becoming Maple Street, and passing the historic Coward House.
 The highway crosses Deener Creek and the Searcy Bike Trail near Lions Stadium, home stadium of the Searcy High School football team.
 The highway curves due east, passing the Wood Freeman House No. 1 and Wood Freeman House No. 2 before becoming Race Avenue and entering downtown.
 Highway 16 runs as the northern edge of the town square, passing historic commercial structures, the American Legion Hall, and the Rialto Theater.
 After an intersection with Spring Street, Highway 16 passes the historic Cumberland Presbyterian Church and the Jesse N. Cypert Law Office to the north, and the headquarters of First Security Bank to the south.
-It runs east to Main Street, where the route terminates at US 67 Business (US 67B).
+It runs east to Main Street, where the route terminates at US 67B.
 At the intersection, US 67B turns from Main Street to Race Street eastbound.